11D Supergravity and Hidden Symmetries: Maximal supergravity in and dimensions

 As shown in equation (\ref{D10AB}) above, the bosonic field content of the ten-dimensional type IIB supergravity comprises the metric, two scalar fields, two 2-form gauge potentials $C_{\mu\nu}{}^\alpha$, $\alpha=1, 2$, and a selfdual 4-form potential $C_{\mu\nu\rho\sigma}$.
 Specifically, the latter satisfies a first-order selfduality equations

 in terms of the field strength

 Here, $ \varepsilon_{\alpha\beta}$ is the antisymmetric tensor in two indices, and

 is the abelian field strength for the doublet of 2-forms.
 IIB supergravity has been constructed in~\cite{Schwarz:1983wa,Schwarz:1983qr,Howe:1983sra}.
 Selfduality equations such as (\ref{FF55}) cannot be derived from a standard action principle.
-As a consequence, these equations have to be imposed separately, while the remaining field equations of IIB supergravity are most conveniently derived from a so-called pseudo-action with Lagrangian given by
+As a consequence, these equations are often imposed separately, while the remaining field equations of IIB supergravity are most conveniently derived from a so-called pseudo-action with Lagrangian given by

-Here the matrix $m_{\alpha\beta}$ denotes a symmetric $2\times2$ matrix of unit determinant which is parametrized by the two scalars $\phi$, $C_0$, of the theory
+Here the matrix $m_{\alpha\beta}$ denotes a symmetric $2\times2$ matrix of unit determinant which is parametrized by the two scalars, $\phi$, $C_0$, of the theory

-Its inverse is denoted as $m^{\alpha\beta}=\epsilon^{\alpha\gamma}\epsilon^{\beta\delta}m_{\gamma\delta}$, such that the kinetic term in (\ref{LD10B}) describes the sigma model on the coset space ${\rm SL}(2)/{\rm SO}(2)$, c.f.\ section~\ref{sec:coset},
+Its inverse is denoted as $m^{\alpha\beta}=\varepsilon^{\alpha\gamma}\varepsilon^{\beta\delta}m_{\gamma\delta}$, such that the kinetic term in (\ref{LD10B}) describes the sigma model on the coset space ${\rm SL}(2)/{\rm SO}(2)$, c.f.\ section~\ref{sec:coset},

 Type IIB supergravity is manifestly invariant under a global ${\rm SL}(2)$ symmetry, acting on all indices $\alpha, \beta$, inducing a non-linear action on the scalars $\phi$, $C_0$ via (\ref{MSL2}).
 Furthermore, the Lagrangian (\ref{LD10B}) is invariant under gauge transformations